sammy-cool/morning-routine-sender/README.md

 ## ✨ Features

+- Modular email sending with `generateEmailOptions` and `sendEmail` functions for better maintainability.
 - Sends personalized emails with motivational quotes.
 - HTML-based email template.
 - Scheduled with `node-cron` (can be customized).
 - Avoids email threading using custom message headers.
 - Built with Node.js, Express, and Nodemailer.
 - Lightweight and deployable (supports platforms like Heroku).
+- Unsubscribe option in emails with a `/unsubscribe` endpoint.

 ---